thirumurthis/Learnings/hoppscotch_shc/hoppscotch_blog_notes.md

 127.0.0.1 admin.hop.com frontend.hop.com backend.hs.com
 ```

-The Hoppscotch UI now can be accessed with the `https://admin.hop.com`.
-Also, install the Hoppscotch Chrome extension so we can configure localhost endpoint url to access API endpoint running in the host machine wiht http://localhost:<port> endpoints.
+Now from browser to Hoppscotch UI use the URL https://admin.hop.com from browser.
+Install the Hoppscotch Chrome extension so we can test localhost endpoint API endpoint running in the host machine with http://localhost:<port> url with endpoint path.

-For Hoppscotch UI to use the Chrome extension, we need to update the settings in the UI.
+To configure the deployed Hoppscotch UI to use the Chrome extension, select the settings in the UI and update the interceptor section configuration.
 Refer the snapshot below.
-Click Settings (gear icon) and scroll to the bottom, select the extensions in the intercptor.
-Make sure the version number of the extension is displayed.
+Click Settings (gear icon) and scroll to the bottom, select the extensions in the interceptor.
+Once the the extensions is configured in the UI we should see the extensions version number.

 <img width="2732" height="1406" alt="image" src="https://github.com/user-attachments/assets/dd325035-6eec-40cd-8b3b-e506fe42e0e8" />